The Evolution of Cloud Native Engineering

 These software inventions allowed the business to grow quickly and at reasonable cost using consumer grade hardware components, which are subject to regular failure, with the robustness and scale of larger enterprise grade machines.
 Following Google’s success with this approach, other major Web companies quickly adopted it, including Amazon, Twitter, Uber, Spotify, Facebook, LinkedIn, and Yahoo to name a few.
 The benefit to Google of operating their business on the most cost-efficient IT infrastructure ever invented was, at least for a time, treated as a competitive advantage (interestingly this aspect of cloud evolution at least partially explains how Google ended up behind Amazon in commercially exploiting the infrastructure by hosting other business’s applications, even though they had basically invented all the technologies that allowed Amazon to launch AWS).

 The wide adoption of this new infrastructure has resulted in a rewrite of system software as “cloud native” software, which has evolved considerably from its simple roots in compute and storage (i.e., AWS EC2 and S3, originally released in 2006).
-Many recent IT innovations are a direct result of this pioneering work, including microservices, big data, DevOps, Infrastructure as a Service (IaaS), NoSQL databases, replicated caching (and eventual consistency), auto scale, resilience engineering, service meshes, containers, and container orchestration (Kubernetes).
+Many recent IT innovations, often in the form of refinements and adaptations, are a direct result of this pioneering work, including microservices, big data, DevOps, Infrastructure as a Service (IaaS), NoSQL databases, replicated caching (and eventual consistency), auto scale, improved resiliency, service meshes, containers, and container orchestration (Kubernetes).

 Today Amazon has 175 cloud native services, Azure has 6,000, and GCP lists more than 100 products.
 The Cloud Native Computing Foundation (CNCF) is currently sponsoring more than 1,200 projects.
 What was once a simple, groundbreaking set of innovations has become an entire catalog.